Disposing of X-Ray Equipment in Texas

 Disposing of Disassembled X-Ray Units

 The components of most X-ray units may be disposed of in a municipal landfill.
-You should contact your local waste management contractor to make sure they will accept the unit.
+Contact your local waste-management contractor to make sure they will accept the unit.
 You may wish to sell the metal components for scrap.